Trump revels in Democratic turmoil as he returns to campaign trail and teases VP pick

-MIAMI (AP) — After largely ceding the spotlight to the mounting turmoil surrounding President Joe Biden 's campaign in the wake of their debate, former President Donald Trump returned to the campaign trail Tuesday and reveled in the Democratic infighting that has played out in public.
+MIAMI (AP) — Former President Donald Trump on Tuesday reveled in the mounting turmoil surrounding President Joe Biden 's campaign in the wake of their debate and teased the expected announcement of his Republican running mate with one of the top contenders, Florida Sen. Marco Rubio, in attendance.

+After days spent lying low, golfing and letting Democratic infighting play out in public, Trump used his return to the campaign trail in Florida to ratchet up his attacks on both Biden and Vice President Kamala Harris, indulging speculation that she could replace the president as the Democratic nominee this year and alleging, without evidence, that his son Hunter Biden is “running our government” and first lady Jill Biden “is helping.”
+Biden has repeatedly insisted he won't withdraw from the race.

-Trump rallied his supporters at one of his Miami-area golf courses as he nears a deadline to announce his running mate.
-But he appears in no rush as much of the attention is still centered on questions about Biden's ability to govern for another four-year term.
+Trump rallied his supporters at one of his Miami-area golf courses as the presumptive Republican nominee nears a deadline to announce his running mate.
+But he appears in no rush, as much of the political world's attention is still centered on questions about Biden's ability to govern for another four-year term.
 Some Democrats have started calling for Biden to step down as their presumptive nominee following his dismal debate performance last month.

+Trump, speaking from the 10th hole of his course, challenged Biden to another debate or even a "golf-off" reviving an offbeat argument from their debate.
+But mostly, he rubbed in how their meetup left Biden's campaign facing a grim prognosis.

 “Our victory was so absolute that Joe’s own party now wants him to throw in the towel and surrender the presidency after a single 90-minute performance," Trump said Tuesday night.
 "They want ‘Crooked Joe’ out of the race.
 It’s a shame the way they’re treating him.
 But don’t feel sorry for him.
 He’s a very bad guy.”

+James Singer, a spokesperson for Biden's campaign, responded to Trump with a series of challenges, saying in a statement: “We’d challenge Donald Trump to create jobs, but he lost 3 million.
+We’d challenge Donald Trump to stand up to Putin, but he bent the knee to him.
+We’d challenge Donald Trump to follow the law, but he breaks it."

+Singer also said, “Joe Biden doesn’t have time for Donald Trump’s weird antics — he’s busy leading America and defending the free world."

-Trump also laced into Vice President Kamala Harris, who has become a focus of the former president and his allies as speculation has mounted that she would replace Biden as the Democratic nominee.
-Trump called her “Laughing Kamala," and referred to the “Biden-Harris administration,” rather than just pinning actions on Biden, as he had for months, as he criticized their immigration policies.
+Trump laced into Harris with more specifics than usual.
+She has become a focus of the former president and his allies as speculation has mounted that she would replace Biden as the Democratic nominee.
+Trump called her “Laughing Kamala," and referred to the “Biden-Harris administration,” rather than just pinning actions on Biden as he had for months, and blamed Harris for the White House's immigration policies.

 Rubio, the son of Cuban immigrants, is seen as a potential running mate who could help Trump as he tries to secure support from Hispanic Americans, a point the senator emphasized in his remarks as he switched several times in his remarks to Spanish.